 For my second guest blogger of January, I give you, Gena Hamshaw of Choosing Raw! *The crowd goes wild!* Gena is a smart, kind, and down-to-earth lady who happens to be a fantastic vegan blogger.
 I was fortunate enough to attend one of the classes she was on the panel for at VVC last year, but unfortunately wasn’t able to formally meet her.
-She brings a healthy, yet well-rounded, perspective to vegan dishes and has decided to share this gorgeous salad, with us!
+She brings a healthy, yet well-rounded, perspective to vegan dishes.
+And today, has decided to share this gorgeous winter kale salad, with us!

 Sure, salads are healthy.
 And depending on how you prepare them, they can also help to lighten things up after all of the holiday indulgence.
 But salads don’t have to feel ascetic.
 In fact, I think they can be one of the most satisfying plant-powered meals out there, offering us endless texture, variety, and flavor.
 Love crunch?
 Add some toasted chickpeas, some nuts or seeds, or some crumbled crackers of your choosing.
 Got a sweet tooth?
 Pile your salads high with sweet roasted root vegetables, candied pecans, or dried fruit.
 Craving protein?
 Sear some tempeh or tofu cubes and add them to your bowl, or smother your salad in a creamy hempseed dressing.
 We all know that salads are lovely vehicles for leafy greens.
 But they can satisfy you in ways that go far beyond the requisite health benefits, too.

 I love this salad for a lot of reasons.
 First, it shows off the beauty of raw kale, which is a delightfully hardy salad base.
 Kale salad is one of the few that will keep overnight, so you can make a bunch and enjoy leftovers for days.
 It’s also got tons of texture, fiber, and nutrition.